Editor’s note: This Node.js project structure guide was last updated on 26 February 2021.

 By looking at this last image, we can also establish two other rules when thinking about our structure.

-Rule #4: Use a config folder for configuration files
+4. Use a config folder to organize configuration files

 Node.js is literally packed with amazing features and tools to make our lives easier.
 However, as we know, working with dependencies can be quite troublesome most of the time due to problems that can arise with testability and code manageability.